 As previously mentioned, that equipment is a tow truck or a forklift or flatbed truck.
 A salvaged car that cannot roll must have this available.
 It is known as loading assistance.
 If the vehicle just has front end damage like the van pictured, a simple forklift with attachment will grab the front and pull it along to the carrier, leaving the wheels that roll on the ground.
 For cars with serious damage that don’t roll, brake or steer in any way, then a long forklift specifically used for moving vehicles can pick them up and load them on the carrier straight on, or a smaller standard forklift will load it from the side of the truck.

 The trick is the delivery.
-If you are having a vehicle shipped to you that cannot roll or is otherwise sitting on the ground, unless it is at a repair shop with the necessary equipment, you may need to hire a tow truck or wrecker to unload it for you if it’s going to your home, which will add tot the cost of transport.
+If you are having a vehicle shipped to you that cannot roll or is otherwise sitting on the ground, unless it is at a repair shop with the right equipment or if delivering to your home garage, you may need to hire a wrecker to unload it for you, which will add tot the cost of transport.

 Most long and short distance carriers that handle salvage car shipping won’t let you drag a salvage vehicle off their trailer because pieces can get hooked on to the trailer and damage the vehicle being dragged as well as the trailer.